 - Padding Character: This box may be filled in with the leading character that may have been removed by Excel.
 For example, the leading character for the Constituent ID may be a 0.
 The padding character is added to the left side.
 If this is unnecessary, just leave this area blank.

-- Save History Records: Check the box to save historical records.
+- Save History Records: This box is checked by default.
 (Saving the historical records is NOT recommended if you are doing a data refresh prior to your site going live.)

 - Don't Overwrite Any iModules Fields Updated Between [startdate] and [enddate]: This option is useful if your import file was prepared several days earlier, but your members may have updated their information online after that date, and you don’t want that new data overwritten.
 The dates that are entered will be recognized at midnight.